yt-dlp/yt-dlp/README.md

     --write-link                     Write an internet shortcut file, depending on the current platform (.url/.webloc/.desktop).
                                      The URL may be cached by the OS.
-    --write-url-link                 Write a Windows internet shortcut file (.url).
+    --write-url-link                 Write a Windows .url internet shortcut file.
-                                     Note that the OS caches the URL based on the file path.
-    --write-webloc-link              Write a macOS internet shortcut file (.webloc) --write-desktop-link             Write a Linux internet shortcut file (.desktop)
+                                     (The OS caches the URL based on the file path) --write-webloc-link              Write a .webloc macOS internet shortcut file --write-desktop-link             Write a .desktop Linux internet shortcut file

 ## Verbosity / Simulation Options:
     -q, --quiet                      Activate quiet mode